We are delighted to be welcoming you soon to Frankfurt! Here is some practical information to help you plan your stay:

 The workshops on October 24th will take place at 14 partner museums in Frankfurt.
 Check on our interactive map where they are located.

 The announcement of the Children in Museums Award winner 2019, will take place at the prestigious Kaisersaal ‘Emperor’s Hall’, which is located just opposite of Junges Museum.
 Please note, that the first part of the ceremony will take place at Junges Museum!

-Participants can also register for one of 6 additional study tours, which offer guided tours and insights to 13 museums in and around Frankfurt.
+Participants can also register for one of 2 additional study tours, which offer guided tours and insights to 5museums in Frankfurt.
 Find out more here or check out the map below.
 The meeting points will be announced at the conference.
 Please be on time!